 Non-Design Degree Applicants

-Applicants with a degree from non-design and without the minor in Industrial and Graphic Design Processes may be admitted to the graduate program under condition that a minimum of forty-three credit hours in supporting industrial design coursework will be completed at the undergraduate level.
-SIGD’s Post Baccalaureate Program awards a Bachelor of Science in Industrial Design Studies degree (IDSS) upon completion of these undergraduate courses.
+Applicants with a degree from non-design disciplines and without the minor in Industrial and Graphic Design Processes may be admitted to the graduate program under condition that a minimum of forty-three credit hours in supporting industrial design coursework will be completed at the undergraduate level.

 Industrial Design Degree Applicants